sengi12/Command-Line-Tools/scripts/README.md

 # Opening any file from command line in typora

+#### Linux (Ubuntu)

+> A version of this script that works with Mac is also in this repo under `scripts/osx/`

 Just like many, I love using typora to edit `.md` files.
 However I would like to easily open a file from the command line so I wrote a script to do just that.
+The benefit of this script is that it will redirect all the output of the function to `\dev\null` as well as disown it.
+This way you will see no output to the terminal and you can close the terminal without it closing typora.

+How it works:

+First it will check to see if the file given exists.
+If the file already exists, it will open it up in typora.
+Otherwise, it assumes you are creating a file and will create the file for you in the current working directory, then open it up in typora.

 ```
 #!/usr/bin/env bash